microsoft/react-native-windows-samples/docs/debugging-javascript.md

 You can direct debug RNW apps using the (default) Chakra JS engine with [Visual Studio](https://visualstudio.microsoft.com/)'s built-in Script debugger.

-1. Ensure you have Visual Studio installed
+1. Make sure you have Visual Studio installed
 2. Open your project's Visual Studio solution file (i.e. `MyApp.sln`)
 3. **Option A:** Let Visual Studio launch the app and start debugging
-    1. Ensure that Metro is already running (i.e. `npx react-native start`)
+    1. Make sure that Metro is already running (i.e. `npx react-native start`)
-    2. Ensure the desired *Configuration* (i.e. `Debug`) and *Platform* (i.e. `x64`) of your native app by setting the drop-downs in Visual Studio's top command bar
+    2. Make sure the desired *Configuration* (i.e. `Debug`) and *Platform* (i.e. `x64`) of your native app by setting the drop-downs in Visual Studio's top command bar
     3. In *Solution Explorer* right-click on your native app's project (i.e. `MyApp (Universal Windows)`) and select *Properties*
         1. For C++ RNW apps, open the *Configuration Properties > Debugging* page, set the *Debugger Type* to *Script Only*, then click *OK*
         2. For C# RNW apps, open the *Debug* tab, set the *Debugger type > Application process* to *Script*, then close the properties
     4. Click on *Debug* in the menu bar and select *Start Debugging*
 4. **Option B:** Attach Visual Studio to the app that's already running
-    1. Ensure that your native app and Metro is already running (i.e. `npx react-native run-windows`)
+    1. Make sure that your native app and Metro is already running (i.e. `npx react-native run-windows`)
     2. Click on *Debug* in Visual Studio's menu bar and select *Attach to Process...*
     3. Find and select the native process for your app (not Metro)
-    4. Ensure *Attach to:* is set to *Automatic: Script code* or *Script code*
+    4. Make sure *Attach to:* is set to *Automatic: Script code* or *Script code*
     > If *Attach to:* is set to something else, double check that *Script* is present in the *Type* column for your app's process.
 If it isn't, make sure you've enabled Direct Debugging in your app, and click the *Refresh* button.
 If *Script* is present under *Type* but not in *Attach to:*, click on the *Select...* button and try manually checking *Debug these code types: > Script*.

     5. Click on the *Attach* button